ngiangre/ngiangre.github.io/CV/Nicholas_Giangreco_CV.md

 TALKS AND PANELS
 --------

+- DBMI Justice Informatics Joint Forum.
+Internal, collaborative meeting discussing the impact of Big Data and mathematical models on inequity and how that applies to research.
 - "Pediatrics data in *All of Us*".
 All of Us Research Workbench Onramp Virtual Event June 2021.
 - 2021 Graduate Scholar for research talk entitled 'Mind the developmental gap: Identifying adverse drug effects across childhood to evaluate biological mechanisms from growth and development' with [Emuritus Professors at Columbia (EPIC)](https://www.youtube.com/channel/UCf6KOt3vTnXZQua94atQ1Dg)
 - "Understanding dynamics with statistical modeling" Coding workshop, CUIMC Data Science Club, [YouTube video](https://www.youtube.com/watch?v=ObmdJ-1Ok_Q)